TheWayICode/hooked/README.md

 ## Hooked Endpoints

-- ==http://localhost:3000/==: Homepage where the user is inclined to login or register their account.
+- `http://localhost:3000/`: Homepage where the user is inclined to login or register their account.
-- ==http://localhost:3000/login/signup== Registration form where the user is inclined to sign up for an account.
+- `http://localhost:3000/login/signup` Registration form where the user is inclined to sign up for an account.
-- ==http://localhost:3000/login== Login form where the user is inclined to login to their account.
+- `http://localhost:3000/login` Login form where the user is inclined to login to their account.
-- ==http://localhost:3000/searchpage== Redirect after login.
-Navigation bar at the top can take them to Search (this page), forum, profile, or to logout and return to ==http://localhost:3000/==.
+- `http://localhost:3000/searchpage` Redirect after login.
+Navigation bar at the top can take them to Search (this page), forum, profile, or to logout and return to `http://localhost:3000/`.
 The search bar directs to their search based on state selection.
-- ==http://localhost:3000/guides==: A page of community approved tutorials to get started with your fishing experience.
+- `http://localhost:3000/guides`: A page of community approved tutorials to get started with your fishing experience.
-- ==http://localhost:3000/forum==: A list view of the community posts shared by community members.
+- `http://localhost:3000/forum`: A list view of the community posts shared by community members.
-- ==http://localhost:3000/forum/new==: A form submission to enter a new post in the forum.
+- `http://localhost:3000/forum/new`: A form submission to enter a new post in the forum.
-- ==http://localhost:3000/users==: A Profile view page of the members user information and forum posts.
+- `http://localhost:3000/users`: A Profile view page of the members user information and forum posts.
 The user can delete their own posts here.
-- ==http://localhost:3000/locationlist/StateName==: The endpoint for the available fishing locations per state.
+- `http://localhost:3000/locationlist/StateName`: The endpoint for the available fishing locations per state.
-- ==http://localhost:3000/locations/LocationName==: The endpoint to get the details view of the specific location selected.
+- `http://localhost:3000/locations/LocationName`: The endpoint to get the details view of the specific location selected.
 Contains information about the location, as well as a Google Maps API call to redirect them to the location to provide directions.
-- ==http://localhost:3000/fishreport==: A form submission to enter a new fish found at that specific location.
+- `http://localhost:3000/fishreport`: A form submission to enter a new fish found at that specific location.

 ## FastAPI Endpoints and I/Os

 ## User

-- Method: ==POST==, ==GET==, ==GET==, ==PUT==, ==DELETE==
+- Method: `POST`, `GET`, `GET`, `PUT`, `DELETE`
-- Paths: ==/api/users==, ==/api/users/{user_id}==
+- Paths: `/api/users`, `/api/users/{user_id}`

 ```
 Expected Input: